Introducing a new Public GIS Mapping System

 Current and long range planning is a function of the Office of Building Inspections.
-Information relative to Zoning and Planning for the Town can be obtained by contacting the Town Planner, Daniel J. Ulatowski, AICP at (716) 686-3567 or via email at email@example.com .
-The Town's most recent comprehensive plan was adopted in 1992, a new comprehensive plan is currently being prepared by the Town and can accessed by the link on this page.
+Information relative to Zoning and Planning for the Town can be obtained by contacting Richard Coburn, Supv.
+CEO at (716) 686-3493 or via email at firstname.lastname@example.org.
+The Town’s most recent comprehensive plan was adopted in 1992, a new comprehensive plan is currently being prepared by the Town and can accessed by the link on this page.

 The Town Planning Board is a five member citizen advisory body to the Town Board.
 Their mission is promulgated within Chapter 26 of the Town Code.
-Items considered by the Planning Board are intiated by filing a Development Review Application with the Town Planner.
+Items considered by the Planning Board are intiated by filing a Development Review Application with the Supv.
+Code Enforcement Officer.
 Information on the development review application process can be found below.
-Additional information on the Planning Board can be found on the Planning Board's webpage.
+Additional information on the Planning Board can be found on the Planning Board’s webpage.

 The Town regulates all uses of land, heights of buildings, building locations and the density or bulk of buildings through its Zoning Law.
 The Town of Cheektowaga adopted its first zoning ordinance in 1942, which was subsequently replaced by a second zoning ordinance in 1969 with the adoption of its first comprehensive plan.
 In 1992 the Town adopted its current zoning law and its second comprehensive plan.
 The current Zoning Law, which has been periodically amended to date, can be found under Chapter 260 of the Town of Cheektowaga Town Code and accessed by the link on this page.

-The Town's Zoning Map can also be found by a link on this page.
+The Town’s Zoning Map can also be found by a link on this page or via GIS mapping link.
 The map should be used for general reference only.
-Confirmation of zoning classification at a site specific level can be obtained by contacting the Town Planner via email or telephone.
-Email zoning map confirmation of a specific parcel or parcels can be provided to an inquirer by placing "Zoning Map Confirmation " in the email subject line.
+Confirmation of zoning classification at a site specific level can be obtained by contacting the Supv.
+Code Enforcement Officer via email or telephone.
+Email zoning map confirmation of a specific parcel or parcels can be provided to an inquirer by placing “Zoning Map Confirmation ” in the email subject line.
 Please also provide the parcel tax I.D. or SBL number or a property address.
 Zoning information for the Village of Sloan or the Village of Depew must be obtained from each village individually.
 The Villages with in the Town of Cheektowaga are distinct and separate political jurisdictions.

 Zoning Board of Appeals